Parental Exclusion form for opting out of the state mandated assessments

 School Land Trust Members

 Please note that we will be administering Acadience & KEEP test at all Epic locations starting the first week of school.
-These tests are given in a one-on-one setting with a supportive and kind teacher.
+RISE is administered at the end of the school year.
 We truly appreciate all the student participating in these tests because it shows how amazing our program is at creating students who are readers!
 If you have any questions, please contact your Educational Specialist.
 Opt-Out Form

 Student Data Collection